ga4gh/cat-vrs/schema/defs/vrule/ComplexVariationRule.rst

 **Computational Definition**

-The ComplexVariationRule class creates objects for defining complex logical relationships between two or more other :ref:`VariationRule` objects.
+The ComplexVariationRule class constructs objects for defining complex logical relationships between two or more other :ref:`VariationRule` objects.

 **Information Model**